 Is it a passion or obsession?

-For me there is nothing as beautiful as a fine pocket watch ticking away.
+For me there is nothing as beautiful as a fine watch ticking away.
 Mechanical machines with tiny hand made parts, some so small that you can barely see them with the naked eye.
-Not only were they meticulously made, but often they were decorated in a way only seen in the most expensive watches made today.
+No matter whether is hand wound, automatic or quartz watch I love them all equally .
 Once these watches get in your blood it is impossible to put them down.

-Since I was a little boy, I always loved tinkering with watches but you can only learn so much and I had a lot of questions.
+Since I was a little boy, I always loved tinkering with watches, but you can only learn so much tinkering and I had a lot of questions.